Klatretøsen

-Klatretøsen (The Climbing Girl) is a 2002 Danish crime comedy film directed by Hans Fabian Wullenweber.
-A remake of this Danish blockbuster was made in 2004 with the name Catch That Kid.
+Klatretøsen (English: The Climbing Girl, released in the US as A Death Sentence) is a 2002 Danish crime comedy film directed by Hans Fabian Wullenweber.
 The film's tagline is "The gutsiest girl since Pippi Longstocking."

 Klatretøsen was produced by Nimbus Film.

 Plot

-Ida, with help from her two best friends Sebastian and Jonas, robs the bank where her mother works, to get the money to save her dying father.
+Ida, with help from her two best friends, Sebastian and Jonas, robs the bank where her mother works, to get the money to save her dying father who needs a specialty surgery.
 During the heist, the kids overcome high-tech security systems, guard dogs, and a nasty head of security to get to a bank vault suspended 100 feet off the ground.